Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of jeans from $24 to $30.
+Suppose that the store increases the price of bags from $54 to $63.

 Based on this information classify the demand curve.